insapathogenomics/ReporTree/README.md

 _Note: this tool relies on the usage of programs/modules of other developers.
 DO NOT FORGET TO ALSO [CITE](https://github.com/insapathogenomics/ReporTree/edit/main/README.md#citation) THEM!_

 ## News!
+#### 2024.12.03 - ReporTree v2.5.4
+We release a new version of ReporTree that fixes the cluster and singleton names in the _clusterCompostition.tsv_ file when a previous nomenclature is provided.
+Noteworthy, this issue only affected the _clusterComposition.tsv_ file.
+All the others were correct and, therefore, this update does not bring major novelties.

 #### 2024.10.09 - ReporTree v2.5.3
 We release a new version of ReporTree that brings important fixes:
 1. Improves the efficiency of the "--zoom-cluster-of-interest" and the "--subtree-of-interest" when loading the distance matrix